salrashid123/tpmrand/README.md

 - [CPU to TPM Bus Protection Guidance](https://trustedcomputinggroup.org/wp-content/uploads/TCG_CPU_TPM_Bus_Protection_Guidance_Passive_Attack_Mitigation_8May23-3.pdf)
 - [Protecting Secrets At Tpm Interface](https://tpm2-software.github.io/2021/02/17/Protecting-secrets-at-TPM-interface.html)

-Transport encryption is disabled by default so to enable, pass `Encrypted: true,` during initialization
+Transport encryption is disabled by default so to enable it, pass a known asymmetric key in first that you know to be on the TPM (eg an EK) as the `EncryptionHandle` and `EncryptionPub`.

 for reference with `tpm2_tools`, you can find the test cases [here](https://github.com/tpm2-software/tpm2-tools/blob/master/test/integration/tests/getrandom.sh#L35)